nchudmlab/PatentEvolutionModel/README.md

-# PatentEvolutionModel
-A Graph-based Patent Evolution Model using Summarization and Patent Relationships for Wireless Communication Technologies
+# A Graph-based Patent Evolution Model using Summarization and Patent Relationships for Wireless Communication Technologies